Jabed-Kaium/JSON-Schema-Validation/README.md

 Client send a request with an Api Identifier and Data of type json.

-The validator validates the client json data against the schema stored in DB if the Api Identifier matched.
+The validator validates the client json data against the schema stored in DB if the Api Identifier matches.